How Does an Optical Strain Gauge Work?

 Design of Optical Strain Gauges

-For the fiber in an optical strain gauge to effectively detect changes in strain, it is designed differently than conventional fiber optic lines for telecommunications.
-The core of the cable undergoes inscription during production.
+For the fiber in an optical strain gauge to effectively detect changes in strain, its design must differ from conventional fiber optic lines for telecommunications.
+That is, the core of the cable undergoes inscription (which is essentially laser etching) during production.
 These inscriptions are arranged in unique patterns called Fiber Bragg Gratings, or FBGs.
 They create material interference in the fiber, reflecting light differently than the rest of the core.

 Think of each core strand as an extremely long glass cylinder.
 The FBGs behave like windows spaced out through the cylindrical fiber.
 When light from a laser hits each window, certain wavelengths pass through, while others reflect.
 When the FBGs change shape due to strain, there will be a measurable difference in the light waves transmitted.
-The interval at which each window, or inscription, is placed is critical for recording strain.
-A simple figure of a Fiber Bragg Grating can be seen below.
+The interval between each window or inscription is critical for recording strain.
+Figure 2 shows a simplified depiction of a Fiber Bragg Grating.

 When the fiber is in tension, or stretched, it experiences positive strain.
 This means the interval between each inscription lengthens.
-Similarly, when the fiber is compressed, these gaps shorten, and the strain is negative.
+Similarly, when the fiber undergoes compression, these gaps shorten, and the strain is negative.

 Placing two FBGs in opposite directions allows one to read compression with its counterpart reading tension.
 This has benefits including partial compensation for temperature effects, because both gauges will be affected by the same thermal expansion.